lecritch/bias_variance-sea-chi-ds/README.md

 ## Agenda

 1. Explain what bias, variance, and error are in the context of statistical modeling
+2. Defining Error: prediction error and irreducible error
+3. Define prediction error as a combination of bias and variance
-2. Explain how bias, variance and error are related via the bias-variance tradeoff
+4. Explore the bias-variance tradeoff
-3. Explain how a holdout set can be used to evaluate a model
-4. Use a test set to estimate model bias, variance and error
+5. Train-test split